mathias/projects/README.md

 ### Project log

 ## Solar webserver project
 * 1 spare UPS battery (unbranded), 9Ah.
-For something like a solar webserver.
 * 1 [MPPT Solar Charger for intelligent devices](https://www.tindie.com/products/globoy/mppt-solar-charger-for-intelligent-devices/) - again, likely for a solar webserver.

-May break out into its own project.
+Inspired by getting the spare UPS battery which didn't fit my UPS.
+I could not return it, so why not move my "personal cloud" Raspberry Pi to solar power and a battery?
+I don't use the RPi much at night anyways.

+### Project log

 ## License